-From Queenstown we drive to the Croydon Aviation Heritage Trust Museum and factory at Mandeville Airfield.
+Your flight arrives in Queenstown before midday.
+We lunch nearby and continue southwards to the Croydon Aviation Heritage Trust Museum and factory at Mandeville Airfield.
 Tiger Moth flights are a specialty and you could take a quick spin at your cost.

-In Gore we visit the Eastern Southland Gallery, sample a dram of whisky and catch up on the history of the prohibition days on a guided tour with Jim Geddes at Hokonui Moonshine Museum.
+In Gore with, Jim Geddes as our guide, we see the stunning art collection at the Eastern Southland Gallery, sample a dram of whisky and catch up on the history of the prohibition days at Hokonui Moonshine Museum.

 It’s all about wheels at Invercargill’s two excellent museums – Bill Richardson Transport World and Classic Motorcycle Mecca.
 Burt Munro’s Indian Scout is also on display at E. Hayes & Son, a classic old style hardware store in the centre of town.

 We check out the famous signpost at Bluff then In the mid afternoon we take the 20-minute flight from Invercargill to Stewart Island.